-During the Borderlands 3 gameplay reveal event, Randy Pitchford confirmed that Borderlands 3 will have an offline mode.
+The big questions; ‘can borderlands 3 be played offline?‘got answered during the Borderlands 3 gameplay reveal event.
+Gearbox Software President, Randy Pitchford, confirmed that Borderlands 3 will have an offline mode.
 You don’t have to be “always” online in order to play this game.
 Gearbox Software is sticking with its traditional core experience you know from the previous game.
 You can play the Borderlands 3 solo or co-op (online and offline split-screen).

 Originally posted on 10/18/2017

 On Twitter Gearbox Software’s President, Randy Pitchford, responds to a fan and mentions in a Borderlands related tweet that he also wants to take care of the offline player base.